raven-devs/git/doc/git.md

 git branch -D $branch
 git push origin --delete $branch

-# show remote
-git remote
-git remote show origin
-git ls-remote $repo_url

-# config
-git config --get remote.origin.url git config --local --list git config --local user.name $user_name git config --local user.email $user_email

 # checkout to a new branch from a current one, commit changes and push
 git checkout -b $new_branch
 git add --all
 git commit -m $message
 git push

+# checkout to a previouse branch and pull the latest changes
+git checkout -
+git checkout $branch
+git pull

 # commit with a tag
 git add -all